markjivko/kronup-php/docs/Api/TasksApi.md

 ## `feedbackReply()`

-> Reply to feedback

-Update a reply to a task feedback
+> Tasks Update a reply to a task feedback

 {: .new-title }
 > #️⃣ Execute example in terminal